sanduteo95/Compiler-Construction/README.md

 4. Loop unrolling
 	- for while loops as well as for loops (which have been added to my language over the past week)
 	- a maximum unrolling number is set globally, so currently I unroll a loop 5 times before I give up on it
+5. Sub-expression elimination
+	- if the program uses the same sub-expression more than once, a constant variable is used to store that expression so that we only evaluate it onec
+6. Memoisaiton
+	- if a function is called with the same arguments more than once, it will get the result directly from a table that holds all the function calls' results

 I have also added a very easy way of counting steps, but not with the help of a monad.
 If you run all the tests, you'll be able to see the number of steps and time required for both the optimised and non-optimised compilers.